 - For the average chronically or acute-on-chronically ill patient (like someone with a heart failure exacerbation), doctors should discuss CPR as a possible (“plausible”) option — spending ample time on the low chance of survival to hospital discharge and the risk for brain injury.

-- For patients who are imminently dying, we should withhold CPR as a futile, harmful therapy, and simply inform the families of this.
+- We should withhold CPR as a futile, harmful therapy for imminently dying patients and simply inform the families of this.
 Authors advise, “Not offering CPR for imminently dying patients should be explicitly permitted by hospital policy.”

 There’s a problem with option 3, though: Today, almost exclusively, it’s not hospital policy.
 Full code is.
 Hospitals sell out and undercut us physicians by not trusting us enough to let us make these judgment calls and promise to support us afterward — presumably because they fear lawsuits or being labeled as a “death panel hospital” — and the problem is perpetuated.